elastic/elastic-package/README.md

 _Context: global_

+### `elastic-package test`

+Use this command to run tests on a package.
+Currently, the only type of test that is supported are Pipeline Tests.

+#### Pipeline Tests

+These tests allow you to exercise any Ingest Node Pipelines defined by your packages.

+_Context: package_

 ### `elastic-package version`

 Use this command to print the version of `elastic-package` that you have installed.
 This is